 Folk wisdom suggests that the declining block subsidy does not pose a significant risk because users can make up for it by waiting for more confirmations.
-Our model shows that this is not the case.
+Our model shows that this is not the case, as increased commitment cost for miners pales in comparison to the commitment they already have.

+We will demonstrate this using an example.
 Recall that miners have already committed to 50% of the costs of mining for two years, or 105,408 blocks.
 Their total commitment is 658,800 BTC, or 6.25 BTC per block.
 At every block, miners combine 6.25 BTC of operating costs with 6.25 BTC of commitment costs into the total MC per block of 12.5, which is equal to the block reward.